peterhinch/micropython-epaper/README.md

 | 11 red    | Pwr        | Y3  | X3  | Pin_PANEL_ON  |
 | 12 white  | Discharge  | Y4  | X4  | Pin_DISCHARGE |

-Looking at the board oriented display side up and connector on the left.
-Pin 1 is the top left pin (the left column are all odd numbered pins) and pin 2 is immediately to its right (right hand column is all the even pins).
+Looking at the board oriented display side up and connector on the left, Pin 1 is the top left pin (the left column are all odd numbered pins) and pin 2 is immediately to its right (right hand column is all the even pins).
 There is also small 1 and 2 on the PCB silk screen above the socket and a 19 and 20 below the socket.